candlepin/candlepin.github.io/docs/candlepin/caching.md

 Very simplified view of when Hibernate uses 2LC can be summarized as follows:

  * When entity is looked up by its `Id` column
- * When entity is defiend as ManyToOne attribute and isn't referenced in the query (when the attribute is referenced in the query, Hibernate will usually issue a Sql Join to load the attribute value)
+ * When entity is defined as ManyToOne attribute and isn't referenced in the query (when the attribute is referenced in the query, Hibernate will usually issue a Sql Join to load the attribute value)
  * When persistent collection is cached (`Cache` annotation on the collection), the entities in that collection will be loaded from 2LC
  * A query is cached and the results are cached entities - this is quite obvious
  * When using old Hibernate Criteria - this is a bit odd, but when using old Hibernate Criteria, Hibernate is sometimes less proactive doing Sql Joins and instead it is loading associated relationship using separate selects.
 Which means you may get more cache hits